Medicare Open Enrollment: 10 Things to Know

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Medicare Advantage is the umbrella term for plans offered by private insurers regulated by Medicare as an alternative way to receive Part A and B. Medigap plans, also offered by private companies, are supplemental plans that cover copays and coinsurance charges.
-While some people assume that Medicare will cover all their healthcare costs, there are things Medicare won't cover.
+Medicare Advantage is the umbrella term for plans offered by private insurers regulated by Medicare as an alternative way to receive Part A and B. Medigap plans, also offered by private companies, are supplemental plans that cover co-pays and co-insurance charges.
+While some people assume that Medicare will cover all their health care costs, there are things Medicare won't cover.

-A 65-year-old retiring in 2025 can expect to spend an average of $172,000 in healthcare and medical expenses throughout retirement, according to the latest data from Fidelity Investments.
-This highlights the importance of reviewing your Medicare plan choices during open enrollment each year to ensure you have the best coverage to meet your needs.
+A 65-year-old retiring in 2025 can expect to spend an average of $172,000 in health care and medical expenses throughout retirement, according to the latest data from Fidelity Investments.

 1. Open enrollment dates

-There is another open enrollment period only for people with Medicare Advantage plans, from January 1 to March 31.
+There's another open enrollment period only for people with Medicare Advantage plans, from January 1 to March 31.
 During this open enrollment, you can change from one Medicare Advantage plan to another or go back to original Medicare and join a separate Medicare drug plan.

 2. Few people take advantage of open enrollment

-While Part D plans can change the drugs they cover, and Medicare Advantage plans can change their provider networks as well as your costs and other provisions, fewer than one-third of enrollees are estimated to take advantage of open enrollment to compare plans and reevaluate their coverage.
+While Part D plans can change the drugs they cover, and Medicare Advantage plans can change their provider networks, as well as your costs and other provisions, fewer than one-third of enrollees are estimated to take advantage of open enrollment to compare plans and re-evaluate their coverage.

 That last issue is the toughest to gauge.
-“It's very difficult to forecast in the year ahead how much healthcare you're going to use,” he says.
+“It's very difficult to forecast in the year ahead how much health care you're going to use,” he says.

 3. Limits on Medigap changes

-If you have a Medicare Advantage plan, you may switch to original Medicare, but you may have trouble getting a Medigap policy.
+If you have a Medicare Advantage plan, you might switch to original Medicare, but you may have trouble getting a Medigap policy.
 Some states offer more protections than others, but, in general, your first time enrolling in Medicare is your best opportunity to get a Medigap policy.

 4. Medicare Advantage differences

-Medicare Advantage also may offer extras not included by traditional Medicare, such as dental, hearing and vision coverage, and gym memberships.
+Medicare Advantage also might offer extras not included by traditional Medicare, such as dental, hearing and vision coverage and gym memberships.
 The program can do this because it manages costs, partly by limiting beneficiaries to in-network providers.
-During open enrollment, experts recommend checking to make sure your preferred providers and hospitals remain in the network for your plan.

 Three in 10 beneficiaries in Medicare Advantage plans said they did not use any of their plan’s supplemental benefits in the past year, according to a study by The Commonwealth Fund.
 The study also found evidence that Medicare Advantage patients were more likely to need to obtain prior approvals, so check plan requirements carefully.